anzemur/tutke.io/README.md

 | ----- | -------- | ------- | --- | ---- | --------- | --------| ---------- | --------------- | ----------- | ---------- |
 | HTTP  | 7500     | 1890    | 17  | 3840 | 571.336   | 35,07%  | 519.1/sec  | 1194.85         | 38.30       | 2356.8     |

 If we higher the load then we can see some troubles.
-More than on third of requests responds with and error (mostly "Connection refused").
-We can se that the max and the average response time is allot hire under heavier load.
+More than one third of requests responds with an error (mostly "Connection refused").
+We can se that the max and the average response time is alot higher under heavier load.

 #### 3.
 * Number of Threads: 15000